 When I was a child I came home with a book – Poultry Keeping for Beginners – which stated ‘All you want to know about poultry keeping whether you start with day old chicks, 8 16 or 20 week old chickens or pullets in laying condition’

-This was not well received by my parents who felt getting me to clean out the rabbit hutch was work enough and the book went to the shelf to remain there for 40 years.
+This was not well received by my parents who felt getting me to clean out the rabbit hutch was work enough and the book went to the shelf.

-Fast-forward to a couple of years ago and I took on my allotment.
-Growing my own vegetables and actually becoming self-sufficient to a degree fanned the smoldering dream back into life.
+Fast-forward to a 14 years ago and I took on my allotment.
+Growing my own vegetables and actually becoming self-sufficient to a degree fanned the smouldering dream back into life.

-Where to find chickens?
-Or Ducks, Turkeys, Geese, Live Hatching Eggs, Bantams & POL Hens
+Where to Buy Chickens, Ducks & Other Poultry? – Turkeys, Geese, Live Hatching Eggs, Bantams & POL Hens

 The more breeders we have listed the better for everyone so if you know an unlisted breeder please encourage them to list for free here: Breeder List